scarnecchia/synpuf-utilities/files/file10_system.md

 A demonstration Sentinel CIDA package was developed to demonstrate the ability to execute the CIDA tool on SCDM-formatted SynPUFs datasets.
 Currently, the data available for the SCDM-formatted SynPUFs is for dates of service from January 1, 2008 to December 31, 2010.
 The version of the CIDA tool used is version 5.3.1.
 The demonstration package used a retrospective new-user cohort design.

-Please see Appendix A for detailed package overview and Appendix B for detailed package specifications.

 ###	SYSTEM REQUIREMENTS

 For CIDA to run successfully, you must have on your PC: